 Determine whether a copyright permission is necessary

-It is your responsibility to determine whether the work you want to copy requires copyright permission.
+It is your responsibility to determine whether the work you want to copy or re-use requires copyright permission.
 Permission from the copyright owner may be necessary where:

 - the material you wish to copy is protected by copyright